biobakery/humann/readme.md

 	``hg clone https://bitbucket.org/biobakery/humann2 ``

 Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
 Once the repository has been cloned upgrading to the latest release of HUMAnN2 is simple.
-Just type ``hg -u pull`` from within the repository which will download the latest release.
+Just type ``hg pull -u`` from within the repository which will download the latest release.

 For the steps that follow, $HUMANn2_PATH is the location that HUMAnN2 was download (ie $HUMAnN2_PATH=/home/user/humann2/ with the file "humann2.py" found in this folder).